Gold Is Best Bought Before the Next Economic Crisis

 The best time to buy gold is before a crisis.
 This is now a really good time for people to be stocking up, as it were.
 Because in the event of widespread inflation, we think the gold price will go up much more.

 Trexler thinks this could be the start of a cycle where the already massively indebted federal government ramps up spending even more, abetted by a Federal Reserve that isn’t particularly concerned about inflation or U.S. dollar debasement.
-He sees an inflation rate of 5% to 10% as realistic targets, and believes such a spike will catch most unseasoned investors off-guard and have widespread consequences on society in general:
+He sees an inflation rate of 5% to 10% as realistic targets, and believes such a spike will catch most investors off-guard and have widespread consequences on society in general:

 When you start to see that rate of inflation, it will be very damaging for people on a fixed income.
 It will make savings very problematic.
 What you will have is a fundamental loss of wealth for people’s savings.
 You’ll also tend to see a lag between inflation and people’s salaries.
 That could lead to a decline in real wealth.
 It’s also a potential ingredient for greater social upheaval.

 Forecasting greater demand for gold as the dollar becomes increasingly risky, Trexler thinks gold could jump to $2,500 with a possible $3,000 target should inflation indeed move to 10% or higher.
-Other significant drivers in the market that gold investors ought to look out for include an influx of Western buyers, a recovery in Asian gold demand and the ongoing threat of a stock market correction.
+Other significant drivers in the market that gold investors ought to look out for include an influx of Western buyers, a recovery in Asian gold demand and the ongoing threat of a recession.
 Trexler also said that both investors and sovereign nations are treating gold as a hedge against currency risks.
 In summary:

 I am looking to diversify further, take more of a defensive position, and allocate more funds to gold, cash on hand, and safe-haven assets.
-There’s a risk of a major market correction.
+There’s a risk of a major economic correction.
 So now is a good time to consider taking more profits and take a more defensive position.

 Taking risk off the table and diversifying with inflation-resistant, safe-haven gold might be excellent advice for many investors right now.